Skip to content

 February 23, 1971, Army SP4 John W. Bruin from Georgetown and Army CW2 James A. Miner from Grove in Campbell County died in the Vietnam War.

-February 23, 1972, Riverview at Hobson Grove, also known as Riverview or Hobson House, was listed on the U.S. National Register of Historic Places, located in Western Bowling Green.
+February 23, 1972, Riverview at Hobson Grove, or Riverview or Hobson House, was listed on the U.S. National Register of Historic Places in Western Bowling Green.

 By OPMaster